 How is USDT stable?

-At its core, USDT is a digital token built on the Bitcoin, Ethereum, EOS, and Tron blockchains.
+At its core, USDT is a digital token built on the Bitcoin (on Omni and Liquid Protocol), Ethereum (as an ERC20 token), EOS, and Tron blockchains.
 All tethers are pegged at 1-to-1 with a matching Fiat currency, such as 1 USDT to 1 USD, and are backed 100% by Tether’s reserves.

 Tether is the most used and reliable stablecoin out there because of the high liquidity.
 However, the controversy kept popping up around the company.